 The New Maoist Conflict In Nepal

-Following a decade-long insurgency and a tumultuous peace process, a new conflict might be in the making in Nepal (Adhikari 2019).
-After the civil war ended in Nepal, the Government of Nepal established a new constitution in 2015 and was, therefore, criticized by the opposition, especially the Maoist Communist Party.
-Mindfulness as a mindset might have beneficial value to decrease tensions and revise the viewpoints of all parties involved in Nepal’s current political landscape.
+Following a decade-long insurgency and a tumultuous peace process, a new conflict might occur in Nepal (Adhikari 2019).
+After the civil war ended in Nepal, the government established a new constitution in 2015, which was criticized by the opposition, especially the Maoist Communist Party.
+Mindfulness as a mindset might be beneficial in decreasing tensions and revising the viewpoints of all parties involved in Nepal’s current political landscape.
 This report will describe the ‘new’ Maoist conflict.
-Afterward, a list of possible mindful questions to reflect on the parties’ position will be given.
+Afterward, a list of possible mindful questions will be given to reflect on the parties’ position.
 A short conclusion will follow at the end.

 THE ‘NEW’ MAOIST CONFLICT

-A decade ago, after the civil war in Nepal ended in 2008, the people of Nepal seemed to be optimistic, entering into a new, bright era.
+A decade ago, after the civil war in Nepal ended in 2008, the people of Nepal seemed optimistic, entering into a new, bright era.
 Nepal’s People’s Movement went to the streets of Kathmandu in 2006, overruled King Gyanendra, and established a parliament.
 The monarchy was officially abolished in May 2008, and Nepal organized a democratic system.
-Nevertheless, credits for building a new policy went to all parts of the population, including the Maoists.
+Nevertheless, credit for building a new policy went to all parts of the population, including the Maoists.
 In the following time, efforts focused on drafting a new constitution.
-When the country was hit by a 7,8 magnitude earthquake and a series of aftershocks in 2015, more than 9,000 people have been killed.
-The dominant parties, after that, subdued opposition voices to fast-track the implementation of the final constitution, misusing the need of the population after the earthquake as justification.
+When the country was hit by a 7,8 magnitude earthquake and a series of aftershocks in 2015, more than 9,000 people were killed.
+The dominant parties, after that, subdued opposition voices to fast-track the implementation of the final constitution, misusing the needs of the population after the earthquake as justification.
 Prime Minister Khadga Prasad Oli took office in February 2018, claiming that Nepal will rise.
 His political decisions were often perceived as ‘illusionary.’
 One can argue that, e.g., railroads between Nepal and Tibet, through the inaccessible mountains, might be a challenging vision.
 At the same time, a big part of the country does not even have access to health care, primary education, or social justice.
 The Maoists increasingly criticized government decisions from that perspective.
 In 2012, a group splintered away from the Maoist Party, now included in the ruling coalition.
 The group started a new, unified revolution.
 The group called itself the Communist Party of Nepal, led by Netra Bikram Chand.
 Nevertheless, the group utilizes peaceful but also violent means.
-For example, in April 2018, the group planted a bomb at the office of Arun III Hydro Project, established by a company from India.
+For example, in April 2018, the group planted a bomb at the office of the Arun III Hydro Project, established by a company from India.
 In February 2019, the group targeted the Nepali telecommunication company Ncell, motivated by rumors that Ncell did not pay millions of taxes.
 As a result, Nepal declared the group a criminal, banning all its activities.
 As a result, protests increased.
 Even though demonstrations seem to be calm right now, the conflict has the potential to break out at any time.
-After Nepal’s political leadership ignored the voices of opposition for several years, they are now in the situation to face threats by a new Maoist force, fueled by anger and disillusionment.
-Many theorists believe that this situation has the potential to destabilize Nepal’s peace (Adhikari 2019).
+After Nepal’s political leadership ignored the voices of opposition for several years, they are now in a situation where they face threats from a new Maoist force fueled by anger and disillusionment.
+Many theorists believe that this situation could destabilize Nepal’s peace (Adhikari 2019).

 MINDFUL REFLECTION

-According to Erdmann, a mediator needs a set of different qualities, such as an open mind, the ability to reflect behavior.
+According to Erdmann, a mediator needs a set of different qualities, such as an open mind and the ability to reflect behavior.
 Mediation is not solely focused on structures and regulations but needs to be tailored to the needs of the conflict parties.
-Asking the right questions is crucial to understand the conflict and create content (Erdmann 2018).
+Asking the right questions is crucial to understanding the conflict and creating content (Erdmann 2018).
 ‘Be the change you wish to see in the world,’ – said Mahatma Gandhi.
 Change lies within each of us.

 Translated to the conflict described above, the Government of Nepal could utilize mindful reflection as a tool to understand the Maoists, but also to reflect on their viewpoints and revise motivations:

-– Is it true that we used the chaos after the earthquake to silent oppositions and designed the constitution according to our needs?
+• Is it true that we used the chaos after the earthquake to silent opposition and designed the constitution according to our needs?
 If so, why?

 The Communist Party, as the opposition, could ask themselves: